Aztec codex

+Aztec codices (Mēxihcatl āmoxtli, [meːˈʃiʔkatɬ aːˈmoʃtɬi]; : codex) are Mesoamerican manuscripts made by the pre-Columbian Aztec, and their Nahuatl-speaking descendants during the colonial period in Mexico.
+Most of their content is pictorial in nature and they come from the multiple Indigenous groups from before and after Spanish contact.
+Differences in styles indicate regional and temporal differences.
+The types of information in manuscripts fall into several broad categories: calendar or time, history, genealogy, cartography, economics/tributes, census and cadastral, and property plans.
+Codex Mendoza and the Florentine Codex are among the important and popular colonial-era codices.
+The Florentine Codex, for example is known for providing a Mexica narrative of the Spanish Conquest from the viewpoint of the Indigenous people, instead of Europeans.

 History

 Before the start of the Spanish colonization of the Americas, the Mexica and their neighbors in and around the Valley of Mexico relied on painted books and records to document many aspects of their lives.
 Painted manuscripts contained information about their history, science, land tenure, tribute, and sacred rituals.
 According to the testimony of Bernal Díaz del Castillo, Moctezuma had a library full of such books, known as amatl, or amoxtli, kept by a calpixqui or nobleman in his palace, some of them dealing with tribute.
-After the conquest of Tenochtitlan, indigenous nations continued to produce painted manuscripts, and the Spaniards came to accept and rely on them as valid and potentially important records.
-The native tradition of pictorial documentation and expression continued strongly in the Valley of Mexico several generations after the arrival of Europeans.
-The latest examples of this tradition reach into the early seventeenth century.
+After the conquest of Tenochtitlan, Indigenous nations continued to produce painted manuscripts, and the Spaniards came to accept and rely on them as valid and potentially important records.
+The native tradition of pictorial documentation and expression continued strongly in the Valley of Mexico several generations after the arrival of Europeans, its latest examples reaching into the early seventeenth century.

 Formats

 Since the 19th century, the word codex has been applied to all Mesoamerican pictorial manuscripts, regardless of format or date, despite the fact that pre-Hispanic Aztec manuscripts were (strictly speaking) non-codical in form.
 Aztec codices were usually made from long sheets of fig-bark paper (amate) or stretched deerskins sewn together to form long and narrow strips; others were painted on big cloths.
 Thus, usual formats include screenfold books, strips known as tiras, rolls, and cloths, also known as lienzos.
 While no Aztec codex preserves its covers, from the example of Mixtec codices it is assumed that Aztec screenfold books had wooden covers, perhaps decorated with mosaics in turquoise, as the surviving wooden covers of Codex Vaticanus B suggests.